Nigerian logistics startup Kobo360 raises $30M backed by Goldman Sachs – TechCrunch

 “It’s also a business model that’s replicable across multiple geographies on the continent,” he told TechCrunch on a call.

 Kobo360 has a mind toward international expansion but expects to remain focused on Nigeria and Africa for now.
-“We’re definitely thinking global, we just want to make sure we close out our home market first, then we’ll start looking outside,” Azor said.
+“We’re definitely thinking global, we just want to make sure we close out our home market first, then we’ll start looking outside,” Ozor said.